FIVE MOST SURPRISING FINDS

 The Funding and the Silence

-Planned Parenthood’s political action committees and affiliated organizations contribute millions of dollars each election cycle to political campaigns.
-In the 2020 cycle alone, Planned Parenthood’s political spending exceeded $45 million, virtually all of it directed to Democratic candidates and progressive organizations (OpenSecrets, Planned Parenthood Political Spending Summary, 2020).
+Planned Parenthood’s political action committees and affiliated organizations contribute millions of dollars each election cycle, its political spending in the 2020 cycle alone exceeding $45 million — virtually all of it directed to Democratic candidates and progressive organizations (OpenSecrets, Planned Parenthood Political Spending Summary, 2020).

 The financial architecture is simple.